ICWR-TEAM/R-AScan/README.md

 # R-AScan (Rusher Automatic Scanner)

 R-AScan is a modular, multithreaded vulnerability scanner framework written in Python.
-It supports dynamic loading of scanning modules and can update them directly from GitHub.
-Results are saved in a structured JSON format for further analysis or automation.
+It automatically loads and runs all scanning modules located in the scanners/ directory.

 ---